-By American Museum of Fly Fishing
+By Skip Clement / American Museum of Fly Fishing – interview / first published October 1, 2015

-Still in his twenties, he soon took an interest in bamboo fly rods.
+Still, in his twenties, he soon took an interest in bamboo fly rods.
 He loved the beauty and history and hoped to obtain one for himself.
 The more he learned about these rods, the more he became intrigued by the craft itself.
-At that time there was no one around to mentor his interest in rodmaking and no internet with its endless stream of information.
+At that time, there was no one around to mentor his interest in rodmaking and no internet with its endless stream of information.
 So it was through a small stack of dusty books and countless hours of trial and error that Bill slowly put together his own style of employing these traditional techniques.
 Each rod produced was a bit better than the one before, and his experience in all manner of fly fishing (as well as his casting knowledge and abilities), quickly put him on the road to creating classic rods that could satisfy a more modern expectation of performance.
 His art training led to an aesthetic that set a new standard for the kind of beauty that could be achieved in the most high-end niche of the market.

 American Museum of Fly Fishing interview with Bill Oyster